fivequarters/fusebit.io/src/_blog/_posts/github-oauth-apps.md

 #### Available endpoints

-If you want to know what requests a GitHub App can perform acting on behalf of a user, you can read more about it [here](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps#user-to-server-requests)
+If you want to know what requests a GitHub App authenticated as an installation can perform, you can read more about it [here]( https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps)

 ### Real-world examples